Try a Technology-Free Table

 - by The Family Cooks

-Chapter Two in The Family Dinner book presents “Ten Simple Steps to Successful Family Dinners.”
+In our first book, The Family Dinner, we present “Ten Simple Steps to Successful Family Dinners.”
 A couple of those rules can be quickly summarized thus: “No Screens!”

 No Phones: Do not answer the phone at dinner.
 Do not allow any cellphones at the table.
 No ringing, vibrating, answering, or texting allowed.
 If someone does bring their phone, take it away for as long as you decide to keep it.
 That will teach them to leave it elsewhere next time.